brendancooley/imps2019/index.md

 Problem sets during the camp component are due by **10:00am the morning after they are distributed**.
 Students are encouraged to work together on the problem sets, but are expected to write up their solutions individually.
 The camp will conclude with a final exam given in class on **DATE**.

+$$\latex$$ is a typesetting system that will likely become a big part of your life as a graduate student.
+This summer is a good time to get familiar with it.
+We ask that you begin submitting typed problem sets by **week 3 of the preview component.** Below, we provide links to tutorials to help you get started.
+Feel free to post questions about how to use the system on Piazza.
+Learning is a slog at the beginning, but it will make your life much easier down the road.

 **Textbooks:** None of these are required, but you may find them useful.
 Banner's *The Calculus Lifesaver* is the companion text for the Calculus video lectures.
 Strang's *Linear Algebra* is the companion text for the Linear Algebra video lectures.
 You may find the other textbooks helpful for the camp and other courses at Princeton.

 - Banner, Adrian. [*The Calculus Lifesaver*](https://www.amazon.com/Calculus-Lifesaver-Tools-Princeton-Guides/dp/0691130884).